 - Note down the number of egg masses you found and the location of your survey circle.

 - Move at least 150 feet away from your first circle and take another survey.
 Space out your survey circles throughout the area you are concerned about.

 Even if more than 50% defoliation is predicted for your woodlot, it may not make economic sense to treat.
 In the first year of defoliation, weak trees die.
 This can be a benefit if your woodlot is overstocked with many suppressed trees.
 When these weak trees die, the remaining trees face less competition for sunlight, water, and nutrients.
-In Pennsylvania, researchers found dramatic increases in growth of red oaks following an attack by Lymantria dispar.
+In Pennsylvania, researchers found dramatic increases in growth of red oaks following an attack by spongy moth.
 On the other hand, in a stand dominated by very old white oaks already suffering from some crown dieback, severe defoliation will kill many of these trees.
 Treatment will be essential to save the stand.